 In Lesson 3.6 Letters of Agreement, you'll learn how to write a simple Letter of Agreement that will protect you, be agreeable to your clients and lead naturally to their cheerfully giving you a deposit.

 In Lesson 3.7: Room Redesign, we will help guide you through the process of communicating with your clients, analyzing their current space and understanding their goals for the future look.
 This lesson will provide you with all the helpful tips and techniques needed to redesign your client's home so it looks lively (or tranquil) and inviting again.

 In Lesson 4.1: Planning for Lighting, we'll look at how to plan for lighting the rooms you're designing.
 We'll train you to think about what the function of each room is, decide what mood you want to create, and consider how the different lighting types will harmonize in any given room.

 Lesson 4.2 Balance

-In Lesson 4.2: Basic Concepts Four, we talk about concepts of balance.
+In Lesson 4.2: Balance, we talk about concepts of balance.
 Beginning with a discussion of the difference between formal and informal balance, we'll then move on to explore when an execution of one versus the other is appropriate in a given room, and how to style accordingly.

 Lesson 4.3 Color Schemes